 What do we remember about the books we have read (as a child, on public transport, on holiday), and why?
 Reading is often experienced as a private activity, which takes place in silence, on one’s own.
 Yet reading groups have grown immensely in popularity over the past two decades, bringing reading experiences into the public domain.
 In what ways do we share our memories of fiction?

 One thing that is interesting about reading groups is that they turn written text into group talk, turning back the clock from literacy to orality, from the act of the individual reading to talking, from the solitary experience to the social.
 Scholars of book history often note how reading became an increasingly private activity over the course of the eighteenth and nineteenth centuries, due in part to the rise in literacy, but book groups interestingly highlight the social potential of reading.
 Thus the project is concerned not only with individual memories but also with how memories of fiction are exchanged with others.
-After working with individual interviewees, the project researchers will thus work in the reading groups.
+After working with individual interviewees, the project researchers have worked in the reading groups.
 We are interested in how shared memories compare to individual recollections.
 In what ways can group talk change how we remember fiction?

-The project’s findings will be of interest not only to individual academics but to reading groups.
 We are disseminating the research through academic publications and also through public talks and a website.
 For library users and the wider community, we expect the project’s activities to generate interest in reading groups, possibly increasing membership and stimulating new groups.
 The benefits of reading groups to many participants are increasingly well established.
 The Reading Agency claims, for example, that reading group membership supports learning, promotes cultural understanding, and equalises access to cultural activity.